 Our 2008 Sprinter came with the factory radio installed, a Sound 5 model, which is a pretty basic radio with an in-dash CD player.
 We have been debating to get a new radio, but decided to stick with the standard model but retrofit an aux-in headphone cable.
+We wanted to avoid Apple earphones for this particular application due to obvious technical reasons.
 It’s really easy to do and takes less than an hour.
 We ordered this cable on Amazon, and it works great.
 No need to buy an expensive one from Mercedes or Blaupunkt.
 Information (as always) came from sprinter-source.com, most notably the following threads:

 So here were the steps: Using a flathead screwdriver, we pried away the face plate around the radio.
 It comes off fairly easily and is attached with 7 metal clips.